interlock-network/interlock-docs/whitepaper.md

 The point is, the truth is very important, but it can be hard to pin down.
 Very few things can be considered absolute truths.
 The web &mdash;
 under its current commercialized and oligarchic stewardship &mdash;
-perpetuates, exacerbates, and profits from,, vanity, greed, delusion, ignorance, envy, hatred, and outrage.
+perpetuates, exacerbates, and profits from vanity, greed, delusion, ignorance, envy, hatred, and outrage.
 Instead, it should give users the tools to better understand themselves, human nature, and our connectedness to all things &mdash; an ancient idea that is in fact more relevant to the modern world than it ever was to the ancient world.

 Criminals and tech corporations both see the internet-user as something to be exploited.
-The fromer seeks to attack and corrupt the state of your bank account, while the latter seeks to attack and corrupt your state of mind.
-You will find it easy, even effortless, to be angry with the former, but you may find it difficult to be angry with the latter &mdash; you cannot be angry with the tobacco company for selling you exactly what you asked for.
+The former seeks to attack and corrupt the state of your bank account, while the latter seeks to attack and corrupt your state of mind.
+You will find it easy, even effortless, to be angry with the former, but you may find it difficult to be angry with the latter.
+You cannot be angry with the tobacco company for selling you exactly what you asked for.

 ### Identity, Trust, Belief
 Before 1971, if you held a dollar in your hand and examined what was written on it, you would see 'Exchangeable for Gold'.
 After 1971, it would only say 'In God We Trust'.
-We used to believe in the dollar because we used to believe in gold &mdash; now we believe in the dollar because we believe in the dollar.
+We used to believe in the dollar because we believed in gold &mdash; now we believe in the dollar because we believe in the dollar.
 This is what some historians would call a revolution, others would call it a *paradigm shift*.
 Paradigm shifts, and for that matter paradigms themselves, are &mdash; and please